Atmosphere or onward movement

 • Station/Ensanche is better when the next move is train, bus, airport, or luggage-heavy travel.

-Use Old Town when the stay should be anchored by the Cathedral, the office, and a first old-town evening.
+Old Town wins when the stay should be anchored by the Cathedral, the office, and a first old-town evening, not only because it looks central on the map.

 • Old-town hotels are strongest for first-night pilgrims and city travelers with no hard early departure.